ericstrobl/DvCD/README.md

 As a general rule for high dimensional data, we recommend using ExcCD when samples are above several hundred and ExcD or IncD when samples are below several hundred.

-Equivalent code repository for smaller datasets: https://github.com/ericstrobl/MarkovBlanket/
+Sister repository for smaller datasets: https://github.com/ericstrobl/MarkovBlanket/

 CODE
 ----